Welcome to Cooperative Extension: Maine Wild Blueberries

 Because wild blueberries are indigenous to Maine, they are naturally resistant to many native pests.
 Still, there are times when environmental stressors such as disease, drought, insect pest damage and winter injury can ruin much of the fruit and it is a grower’s challenge to minimize such crop damage.

 Since 1945, Maine’s blueberry growers and processors have provided financial support for research at the University of Maine.
 Through this successful research partnership, improved cropping practices have been developed such as Integrated Crop Management (ICM) and Best Management Practices (BMP).
 Growers throughout the crop cycle monitor disease and insect levels to help minimize fruit destruction without harming the environment.
 When critical levels are reached, growers consider a full range of control methods, from cultural techniques to the selective application of pesticides.
-(See our crop management schedule) (See “A Pocket Guide to IPM Scouting in Wild Blueberries“)
+(See our crop management schedule and “A Pocket Guide to IPM Scouting in Wild Blueberries“)

 Future of the Wild Blueberry